 This seems incredibly obvious and for some riders this isn’t a problem.
 A lot of riders however do doubt their own ability.
 Why wouldn’t you?
 The average odds of winning any UK road race are approximately 80/1.

-We help riders to develop this ability by going into races with particular goals to achieve during the race which don’t necessarily involving a result.
-In fact worrying about gaining a result- top five -top ten or twenty can seriously inhibit riding well.
-We build the confidence in the athletes ability to race effectively and be able to recover in the bunch after efforts and not get dropped as they would generally have themselves believe will inevitably happen.
+We help riders to develop this ability by occasionally going into races with particular goals to achieve during the race which don’t necessarily involving a result.
+In fact worrying about gaining a result- top five -top ten or twenty can seriously inhibit riding well and create a very reserved rider who always wishes they had done more in the race.
+We help the rider build confidences that they can race effectively, attack, have the confidence that they will able to recover in the bunch after efforts and not get dropped if they do get caught ready to go again.

 This is quite possibly the most important part of racing at an amateur level.
 A lot of newer riders into the sport now only have an understanding of how to race from watching racing on TV.
 Domestic racing couldn’t be further from professional classics racing in terms of team riding.
 It isn’t about team orders, sitting on the front and driving into a cross wind, driving a race up a climb as a team.
 These are all romantic notions to see all of the team on the front but wholly inefficient and a guaranteed way of “burning all your matches” in the lower categories of racing.